Company and tax law

 Yachting and maritime law

-The law firm 99 Avocats provides legal advice and acts in litigation before ordinary courts and in arbitration proceedings, in particular:
+The law firm 99 AVOCATS provides legal advice and acts in litigation before ordinary courts and in arbitration proceedings, in particular:

 - Financing of yachts